vmware/terraform-provider-vcda/docs/index.md

 Since VCDA Terraform Provider v2.0.0, the provider supports one-step pairing of either a Cloud Director Replication Management Appliance to an already configured
 Cloud Director Replication Management Appliance, or vCenter Replication Management Appliance to an already configured vCenter Replication Management Appliance.

+Since VCDA Terraform Provider v2.1.0, the provider supports recently released VMware Cloud Director Availability v.4.7.1 and new health info data sources of the core services.

 Note: The provider must be configured with the correct credentials and inputs before it can be used.

 * For more information,